Actuarial-Sciences-for-Africa-ASA/BitemporalPostgres.jl/docs/src/api/theory.md

 * deleting the version instance and its depending data:
   * the uncommitted interval
   * new revisions of components, which are marked as valid from the backed out version on and
-  * resetting the "invalid from" marks of mutated revisions back to infinity(maxVersion)
+  * resetting the "invalid from" marks of mutated revisions back to infinity(MaxVersion)

 **Committing**  a version consists of